ENDERZOMBI102/some-things/GD Challenges.md

 -
 those challenges will "help" you spice up the game :P

-1. Upside down screen, flip the entire screen (display settings>orientation)
+1. Australian screen, flip the entire screen (display settings>orientation)
 2. See the start, you have to cover the entire screen but not the first right part of (from end of the progress bar to the end of the pause button)
 3. Don't look at me, play normally, but you have to look at the screen indirectly ( look at the tv but still play on the monitor)
 4. Look at chat, basically, you have to always look at the chat where it is